Rule 8017. Brief of an Amicus Curiae

 (5)Length.
 Except by the district court’s or BAP’s permission, an amicus brief must be no more than one-half the maximum length authorized by these rules for a party’s principal brief.
 If the court grants a party permission to file a longer brief, that extension does not affect the length of an amicus brief.

 (6)Time for Filing.
-An amicus curiae must file its brief, accompanied by a motion for filing when necessary, no later than 7 days after the principal brief of the party being supported is filed.
-An amicus curiae that does not support either party must file its brief no later than 7 days after the appellant’s principal brief is filed.
+An amicus curiae must file its brief—accompanied by a motion for leave to file when required—within 7 days after the principal brief of the party being supported is filed.
+An amicus curiae that does not support either party must file its brief within 7 days after the appellant’s principal brief is filed.
 The district court or BAP may grant leave for later filing, specifying the time within which an opposing party may answer.

 (7)Reply Brief.
 Except by the district court’s or BAP’s permission, an amicus curiae may not file a reply brief.